vinaz2/final-project-ML/README.md

 c. save_or_load_progress(filename: str, pet: dict = None) -> dict

 Save the pet's data to a JSON file or load it, returning the pet's state to continue the game.

+I am going to add two functions later:
+1. Achievements and Quests: Add quests or achievements that provide goals and rewards for the player.
+2. Multiple pet management